 Proceedings will only be held in private, and/or judgments may be withheld from circulation or redacted or anonymised, if the court is satisfied that that is necessary in the interests of justice.
-The onus to satisfy the court in this regard rests with the party or parties who is or are requesting the confidentiality.
+The onus to satisfy the court in this regard rests with the party or parties requesting the confidentiality.